 You should also only shop on websites that offer proper security.
 Look for sites that have an “https” before the URL.
 The extra “s” means that the site uses extra encryption that will help protect you from hackers.
 Most major sites, like Amazon or Walmart, have the extra encryption.

 To make online transactions even safer, you can choose a security software suite that not only protects against viruses and malware, but also lets you make online transactions safely.
 Look for security suites with anti-keylogging options or one that offers secure browsers that are set up in an encrypted environment.

 Even if you protect your online browsing, you should still make sure you have not become a victim of online identity theft.
 The best way to do this is to keep tabs on your credit card statements.
 If you have been a victim of identity theft, you should notice the unusual activity on your credit card statements.
 If you see any unusual activity, make sure to notify your credit card company immediately, as well as the police.
 Contacting the police may seem like overkill, but in many cases, you will need a criminal report in order to prove the theft.

 While browsing safely and monitoring your credit card statements should help protect you, it is smart to go the extra mile and sign up for identity theft protection services.
 These services will monitor things that you can’t easily monitor, like your credit report and the black market, to check for people trying to open accounts in your name or trying to use your social security number without your permission.
-You can get a 30-day free trial of LifeLock here, as well as 10 percent off, if you want to test out the service before you commit to it.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.